-Best Private Dining Rooms in The West End Part 1: Looking for a Private Room in a Hot Hotel
+The Best Private Dining Rooms In The West End – Part 1

 Simply put, London’s West End rocks.
 It always has and always will, it is the central hub of the Capital’s social scene, the epicentre of London’s night life where all the tourists go, the heart of the entertainment industry, a shopping mecca and much more.

 Feeling overwhelmed?
 Well we’re here to help – here in two parts are our tips for top private rooms in the West End where you and your guests can enjoy the vibe but without the crush.
 In Part One we’re talking Hot hotels and Iconic Fine Dining.

 There are loads of fabulous hotels in the West End, but for special private spaces we love The Arch – a glamorous boutique hotel.
 It’s a stone’s throw from Marble Arch but the Martini Lounge – a double drawing room – is ideal for receptions and dinners, but is also popular for daytime events such as afternoon teas and baby showers.
 Especially cosy in winter when the two real fires are roaring.
 Downstairs Whitehall 944 is a more traditional private room with all the mod cons, while in the hotel’s foyer, The Study with glass walls and sofas, is perfect for small afternoon teas and informal meetings.

 Nearby the Cumberland Hotel is home to W1, with its own entrance it’s a fabulously sparkly space for up to 65 designed by Kelly Hoppen in black, crystals and chandeliers.
 The private room backs onto the wine wall and has a highly polished oval wooden table for up to 22.
 An ideal space for wedding receptions and intimate events guests can choose between the brasserie menu and the Michelin-starred fine dining menu.